Are you trying to lose weight but struggling? Why not attend our weight loss evening?

 Some of the principal treatments carried out by Mr Ken Nischal at Spire include:

-Ken Nischal qualified from King's College Hospital , London in 1988.
-His training took him from London, Windsor, the Midlands and then Oxford.
-In 1988 he completed a one year super-specialist training at the Hospital for Sick Children, Toronto, having been awarded the prestigious Keeler Scholarship by the Royal college of Ophthalmologists.
+I qualified from King's College Hospital, London in 1988.
+My training took me from London, Windsor, the Midlands and then to Oxford.
+In 1988 I completed a one year super-specialist training at the Hospital for Sick Children, Toronto, having been awarded the prestigious Keeler Scholarship by the Royal college of Ophthalmologists.

-While still in Toronto he was appointed Consultant Ophthalmologist at Great Ormond Street Children's Hospital, London, which he took up in January 1999.
+While still in Toronto I was appointed Consultant Ophthalmologist at Great Ormond Street Children's Hospital, London, which I took up in January 1999.

-Currently, he is Head of the Clinical and Academic Department of Ophthalmology and Honorary Consultant at Moorfields Eye Hospital, London.
+Currently, I am Head of the Clinical and Academic Department of Ophthalmology and Honorary Consultant at Moorfields Eye Hospital, London.

-In 2007 he was made visitng Professor at the LV Prasad Eye Institute, Hyderabad, India.
+In 2007 I was made visitng Professor at the LV Prasad Eye Institute, Hyderabad, India.

-- that the decision process regarding treatment must be a discussion between himself and the patient and sometimes a close relative (or Parent in the case of a child)
+I work by two guiding principals: that the benefits of any intervention, surgical or medical, should outweigh the potential risks; and that the decision process regarding treatment must be a discussion between myself and the patient and sometimes a close relative (or parent in the case of a child).